virtio-win/virtio-win-guest-tools-installer/README.md

    path/to/jenkins/mock_configs/mock_runner.sh -b fc30
    ```

-4. The build artifacts which are 2 msis (x64, x86) will be on the exported artifacts directory, which was created during the build process.
+4. The build artifacts which are 2 MSIs (x64, x86) will be in the exported artifacts directory, which was created during the build process.

-### Building with make:
+### Build with make

-1. Make sure all the packages on automation/build-artifacts.packages are installed on the machine, relevant repos can be found on automation/build-artifacts.repos.
+1. Make sure all the packages on `automation/build-artifacts.packages` are installed on the machine, relevant repos can be found on `automation/build-artifacts.repos`.

-2. Run the build script automation/build-artifacts.sh VIRTIO_WIN_DRIVERS_PATH INSTALLER_VERSION
+2. Run the build script `automation/build-artifacts.sh VIRTIO_WIN_DRIVERS_PATH INSTALLER_VERSION`

-3. The build artifacts which are 2 msis (x64, x86) will be on the exported artifacts directory, which was created during the build process.
+3. The build artifacts which are 2 MSIs (x64, x86) will be in the exported artifacts directory, which was created during the build process.

-## Contributions:
+## Contribution

 Contributions are more than welcome, please fork the repository and create a PR.